dalgado-aws/astrovim-config/README.md

    This will create C:\Users\<userid>\AppData\Local\nvim

-4. Optional Step: Convert the nvim config directory(C:\Users\<userid>\AppData\Local\nvim\init.lua) to a git repo This way you can revert any changes you make to the init.lua or other config files.
+4. Optional Step: Convert the nvim config directory(C:\Users\<userid>\AppData\Local\nvim\init.lua) to a git repo

+   This way you can revert any changes you make to the init.lua or other config files.

-   For this, create a new repository on git hub and push the nvim directory to the repository.
+   For this, create a new repository on github and push the nvim directory to the repository.

-5. Change to the nvim config directory and start nvim `cd C:\Users\<userid>\AppData\Local\nvim`
+5. Change to the nvim config directory and start nvim

+   `cd C:\Users\<userid>\AppData\Local\nvim`

    `nvim`

    This will start nvim with the customized `init.lua` in `C:\Users\<userid>\AppData\Local\nvim`.

    The customized init.lua will first install the `lazy` package manager.

-   It will then load `lua/lazy_setup.lua` `lua/lazy_setup.lua` will do the following:
+   It will then load `lua/lazy_setup.lua`

+   `lua/lazy_setup.lua` will do the following:

-   1. `lua/lazy_setup.lua` load and configure the AstroNvim plugin.
+   1. `lua/lazy_setup.lua` will load and configure the AstroNvim plugin.
-   2. `lua/lazy_setup.lua` load and configure the plugins from folder `lua/plugins` Note that most of the files under `lua/plugins` are `disabled` by defaut.
+   2. `lua/lazy_setup.lua` will load and configure the plugins from folder `lua/plugins` Note that most of the files under `lua/plugins` are `disabled` by defaut.
       To enable the file, comment out the below line that appears the the top of each file:
       `if true then return {} end -- WARN: REMOVE THIS LINE TO ACTIVATE THIS FILE`
-   3. `lua/lazy_setup.lua` load and confiure the plugins from `commnunity.lua`
+   3. `lua/lazy_setup.lua` will load and confiure the plugins from `commnunity.lua`

 6. Install the "language packs" for the languages you are interested in.